Amazon HQ2: Northern Virginia

-Virginia offered performance-based incentives which included a workforce cash grant of $550 million for the first 25,000 jobs Amazon created that paid an average salary of $150,000 by 2030.
-The state offered an additional $200 million for the next 12,850 qualifying jobs created by 2034.
+Virginia offered performance-based incentives which included a workforce cash grant of $22,000 each for the first 25,000 jobs Amazon created that paid an average annual salary of $150,000, with increases for inflation, by 2030 as well as an additional $15,000 each for the next 12,850 qualifying jobs created by 2034.
 Arlington County offered an additional $23 million in cash grants, to be disbursed over 15 years, contingent on Amazon reaching a certain office size and the gradual increased revenue from a tax collected from the county's hotel rooms.
 The county also offered an estimated $28 million in infrastructure improvements tied to the property taxes of the Pentagon City and Crystal City area.
-The state's initial offer was close to $1 billion, according to the Virginia Economic Development Partnership.
-When Amazon told state officials they would get half of the jobs, the group decided to "essentially cut [the incentives] roughly in half."

 Amazon's officials initially said it could occupy up to 8 million square feet of office space in Arlington over the course of 15 years.
-However, company officials told Arlington in May 2019 that Amazon would not promise anything over 4 million square feet.
+However, company officials said in May 2019 that Amazon would not promise anything over 4 million square feet.